yasdel/ChatGPT-FairXAI/README.md

 </div>
 </br>

+---
-📊 Research Summary: ChatGPT in Healthcare Decision-Making 🔍 Key Insights:
+### 📊 **Research Summary: ChatGPT in Healthcare Decision-Making**

+🔍 **Key Insights**:

-📈 ChatGPT initially lags in zero-shot scenarios but gains ground in few-shot scenarios.
+1. 📈 ChatGPT initially lags in zero-shot scenarios but gains ground in few-shot scenarios.
-🧠 Incorporating domain-specific knowledge, such as XGB predictions, substantially boosts performance.
+2. 🧠 Incorporating domain-specific knowledge, such as XGB predictions, substantially boosts performance.
-⚠️ Higher rates of False Positives require careful model design and implementation.
+3. ⚠️ Higher rates of False Positives require careful model design and implementation.

+---

-🌟 Summary:
+🌟 **Summary**:

-Our research dives deep into the role of OpenAI's ChatGPT in healthcare decision-making.
+> Our research dives deep into the role of OpenAI's ChatGPT in healthcare decision-making.
 While the model starts off trailing traditional ML approaches, it shows remarkable adaptability in few-shot learning scenarios.
 Domain-specific integration notably elevates its capabilities, at times outperforming classical ML models.
 However, caution is due—particularly due to increased rates of False Positives and variability in results.
+---